-The global crop protection market reached a value of moire than US$ 60 Billion in 2018.
-The market value is further expected to exceed US$ 80 Billion by 2024, exhibiting a CAGR of 4.8% during 2019-2024.
+The global crop protection chemicals market reached a value of more than US$ 60 Billion in 2018.
+The market value is further expected to reach US$ 80 Billion by 2024, exhibiting a CAGR of 4.8% during 2019-2024.
 Crop protection chemicals help in managing and minimising plant diseases, weeds and other pests that damage agricultural crops.
 These chemicals also help in increasing and maintaining year over year crop yield.
 Crop protection chemicals can be mainly classified into herbicides, insecticides, and fungicides.
 Earlier, farmers used to control the infestation of insects and fungi by inorganic compounds such as arsenic and mercury salts.
 Currently, there are hundreds of chemicals available for protecting crops from getting damaged by birds, insects, rodents, bacteria, etc. The importance of crop protection chemicals have increased significantly over the last few decades catalysed by the need to enhance agricultural output and ensure adequate food availability for the growing global population.

 From a population of around 7.6 Billion people today, the global population is expected to exceed 9 Billion by 2050.
 Moreover, the amount of arable land is also decreasing with rising urbanisation levels and more people living in cities compared to the countryside.
 Crop protection chemicals are expected to play a major role in increasing agriculture productivity in the coming years.
 These chemicals are expected to maximize agriculture yield by eliminating pests that reduce yields; resulting in more product per acre and lowering the need to convert natural areas such as woods and forests, native prairies, wetlands, plains, and other wildlife habitat into farm lands.